ywjawmw/TCMBench/README.md

 # TCMBench: A Comprehensive Benchmark for Evaluating Large Language Models in Traditional Chinese Medicine
-Repo for TCMBench (“ShuzhiQihuang” LLMs series，The first comprehensive benchmark for evaluating LLMs in TCM)
+Repo for TCMBench (The first comprehensive benchmark for evaluating LLMs in TCM)

 The paper has been submitted to BIBM-2024.